Barbed Wire, Hoodies & Chokeslams

 Barbed Wire, Hoodies & Chokeslams was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on June 17, 1995.
-The event was held in the ECW Arena in Philadelphia, Pennsylvania in the United States.
+The event was held in the ECW Arena in Philadelphia, Pennsylvania, United States.

 Excerpts from Barbed Wire, Hoodies & Chokeslams aired on the syndicated television show ECW Hardcore TV, while the full event was released on VHS in 1995.
 It was made available for streaming on the WWE Network in 2020.

 Event

 The commentator for Barbed Wire, Hoodies & Chokeslams was Joey Styles.
 The event was attended by approximately 1,150 people.

 The opening match pitted Tony Stetson - wrestling as the "Broad Street Bully" - against the "New Jersey Devil" (Doug Gentry) in a reference to the defeat of the Philadelphia Flyers in the 1995 Stanley Cup playoffs by eventual winners the New Jersey Devils several days prior.
 Wearing a Philadelphia Flyers hockey jersey, the Bully defeated the Devil by pinfall in 16 seconds with a flurry of punches.
 Following the match, the Devil attacked the Bully with a hockey stick until 911 came to the ring and repeatedly chokeslammed him.

 In the second match, Mikey Whipwreck defeated the much larger Val Puccio by pinfall after a series of low blows followed by a DDT.

 The third match saw the debuting Vampire Warrior defeat Hack Meyers by pinfall with a lifting DDT.

 Immediately following the third match, a brawl erupted between Vampire Warrior and Tommy Dreamer, with Vampire Warrior angry that his wife, Luna Vachon, was acting as Dreamer's valet.
 Dreamer won a bloody bout after DDT'ing Vampire Warrior onto a steel chair.

 New Jack, one-half of the Gangstas, made his ECW debut at Barbed Wire, Hoodies & Chokeslams.

 In the fifth match, 911 defeated the debuting "Jungle" Jim Steele in a squash that lasted less than one minute, pinning him following a chokeslam.
 Following the match, 911 gave Steele several more chokeslams.

 The sixth match saw Beulah McGillicutty face Luna Vachon in an extension of the feud between Raven and Tommy Dreamer.
 In her first match for ECW, the diminutive McGillicutty pinned Vachon in a matter of seconds after Raven's henchman Stevie Richards hit Vachon with a steel chair immediately following the bell.
 Following the match, Raven and Richards attacked Vachon.
 When Dreamer - injured from his impromptu match with Vampire Warrior - intervened, Raven gave him a chair shot and a DDT and then broke his fingers.
 Raven then handcuffed Vachon and prepared to hit her with a steel chair, but Dreamer threw himself in front of her and absorbed the blow.

 Cactus Jack challenged for the ECW World Heavyweight Championship in the main event of Barbed Wire, Hoodies & Chokeslams.